 Easy to Move or Ask a Tenant to Move Out

 If the renter wants to move out or if the manager wants the tenant to move, it is a fairly easy process with a month-to-month lease.
-In a month-to-month lease, the tenant needs to provide notice to management stating he or she plans to vacate the premise on a certain date.
+In a month-to-month lease, the tenant needs to provide notice to management stating he or she plans to vacate the premises on a certain date.
 If the last day of tenancy is mid-month, the tenant will typically pay a prorated rent amount as agreed upon by management.
 The amount of notice required should be outlined in the lease agreement and follow state laws.

 If a landlord or manager wants a tenant to move out they must follow their state laws for a no cause eviction.
 A no cause eviction is NOT an eviction but provides the tenant with notice to vacate the property on a certain date, even if the tenant has done nothing wrong.
 Some states or local ordinances prohibit or set limitations on no cause evictions.